-Funds Advisory Fee (based on total investor commitments, unless otherwise specified) UST Global Private Markets Fund, LLC • 1.500%, with an annual 10% step-down starting on the third anniversary of the final closing of the subscription of units and continuing until the advisory fee reaches 0.25% Excelsior Private Markets Fund II (Master), LLC 1.000% as follows: (i) during the period from the initial closing until the fifth anniversary of the final closing, based on the total capital commitments (the "Underlying Commitments") entered into by the Fund with respect to investments in the underlying portfolio funds; and (ii) beginning on the fifth anniversary of the final closing and thereafter, based on the NAV of the Fund.
-Excelsior Private Markets Fund II (TE), LLC Management fee of 0.50% Excelsior Private Markets Fund II (TI), LLC Management fee of 0.50% Excelsior Private Markets Fund III (Master), LLC • 1.000% as follows: (i) during the period from the initial closing until the fifth anniversary of the final closing, based on the Underlying Commitments; and (ii) beginning on the fifth anniversary of the final closing and thereafter, based on the NAV of the Fund.
-Excelsior Private Markets Fund III (TE), LLC Management fee of 0.500% Excelsior Private Markets Fund III (TI), LLC Management fee of 0.500% NB Crossroads Private Markets Fund IV Holdings LLC 0.100% of total investor commitments in year 1 0.550% in years 2 through 8 0.300% thereafter NB Crossroads Private Markets Fund IV (TE) - Client LLC 0.100% of total investor commitments in year 1 0.550% in years 2 through 8 0.300% thereafter
+Funds Advisory Fee (based on total investor commitments, unless otherwise specified) NB Private Markets Fund II (Master), LLC • 1.000% as follows: (i) during the period from the initial closing until the fifth anniversary of the final closing, based on the total capital commitments (the "Underlying Commitments") entered into by the Fund with respect to investments in the underlying portfolio funds; and (ii) beginning on the fifth anniversary of the final closing and thereafter, based on the NAV of the Fund.
+NB Private Markets Fund II (TE), LLC Management fee of 0.50% 6 NB Private Markets Fund II (TI), LLC Management fee of 0.50% 6 NB Private Markets Fund III (Master) LLC 1.000% as follows: (i) during the period from the initial closing until the fifth anniversary of the final closing, based on the Underlying Commitments; and (ii) beginning on the fifth anniversary of the final closing and thereafter, based on the NAV of the Fund.
+NB Private Markets Fund III (TE), LLC Management fee of 0.500% 6 NB Private Markets Fund III (TI), LLC Management fee of 0.500% 6 NB Crossroads Private Markets Fund IV Holdings LLC 0.100% of total investor commitments in year 1 0.550% in years 2 through 8 0.300% thereafter NB Crossroads Private Markets Fund IV (TE) - Client LLC 0.100%7 of total investor commitments in year 1 0.550% in years 2 through 8 0.300% thereafter NB Crossroads Private Markets Fund IV (TI) - Client LLC 0.100%7 of total investor commitments in year 1 0.550% in years 2 through 8 0.300% thereafter NB Crossroads Private Markets Fund V Holdings LP 0.850% of total investor commitments in years 1 through 8 0.300% thereafter